CHRA Certified Human Resources Analyst ™

 - Responsible for addressing a high volume of system-related activities in a timely fashion while maintaining a high level of quality and internal customer satisfaction

-The Certified Human Resources Analyst ™ (CHRA) credential is a professional benchmark that demonstrates the attainment of a defined level of technical knowledge in Human Resources Analyst practices, and ethical behavior.
-It forms the basis of the assessment that applicants must pass to gain the Certified Human Resources Analyst ™ credential and inclusion in the Register of The American Academy of Project Management® Certified / Chartered Professional.
+The CHRA Certified Human Resources Analyst ™ is a professional certification that demonstrates the attainment of a defined level of technical knowledge in Human Resources Analyst practices, and ethical behavior.
+It forms the basis of the assessment that applicants must pass to gain the Certified Human Resources Analyst ™ credential and inclusion in the Register of The Global Academy of Finance and Management® Certified / Chartered Professional.
 An individual with several years of experience as HR Analyst is encouraged to acquire this certification.
-A guide book shall assist candidates to pass in the examination besides providing a valuable source of reference for an individual to excel toward becoming a Certified Human Resources Analyst.
-Take the challenges ahead with Certified Human Resources Analyst ™ qualification.

 Study method: Self-paced learning style with the aid of a Guide book / slides presentation / video tutorial

-Requirements: i) Diploma / Degree ii) 3+ years experience iii) Pass the examination
+Requirements: i) Diploma / Degree ii) 2 to 3 years experience iii) Pass the examination

 HOW TO APPLY: